studioraz/magento2-base/README.md

 A base module for ALL Studio Raz modules.

+The module list installed SR modules on the current site. see screenshot below.

+In addition, it adds 2 extra features that should be utilized by dependent modules:

 ### Backend Menu
 The module adds a menu item to allow dependent modules add their own links.
 When creating new menu item link in `etc/adminhtml/menu.xml` in order to append it to Studio Raz menu item set `parent="SR_Base::srbase"`